absolutelightning/treds/README.md

 ## Performance Comparison
-Both Treds and Redis are filled with 10 Million Keys in KeyValue Store and 10 Million Keys in a Sorted Map/Set respectively Each key is of format `user:%d`, so every key has prefix `user:` The commands are run in Golang program and redirecting the output to a file `go run main.go > out` For Redis setup see - [Redis Prefix Bench Repo](https://github.com/absolutelightning/redis-prefix-bench)
+Both Treds and Redis are filled with 10 Million Keys in KeyValue Store and 10 Million Keys in a Sorted Map/Set respectively Each key is of format `user:%d`, so every key has prefix `user:` The commands are run in Golang program and redirecting the output to a file `go run main.go > out`.
+For Redis setup see - [Redis Prefix Bench Repo](https://github.com/absolutelightning/redis-prefix-bench)

 ### Treds - ScanKeys vs Redis - Scan